 - 1 can (398 ml) whole young corn

 - thinly sliced bok choy leaves for garnish

 Pour some oil into a pan and turn to medium high.
-You can use bone in thighs, drumsticks, breasts, or a combination of chicken pieces for this recipe.
 Season chicken pieces with salt, pepper and a sprinkle of 5 spice powder on both sides.
 Brown chicken on both sides and remove to the crockpot.